Staying safe during Winter operations

 Apron Housekeeping

-Ensure all equipment and hoses, such as GPU Cables, A-VDGS E-stop cables and PCW hoses, are stowed safety before leaving the gate area.
+Ensure all equipment and hoses, such as GPU Cables, A-VDGS E-stop cables and PCW hoses, are stowed safely before leaving the gate area.
 Hoses are a significant tripping hazard and can be damaged by maintenance vehicles when not secured/protected.

-Ensure gates are cleared and all chocks and cones are removed and off the ground to allow for snow clearing equipment to clear the apron.
+Ensure gates are cleared and all chocks and cones are removed and off the ground to allow snow clearing equipment to clear the apron.

 Winter driving on the airside